bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 The example before is wasteful because the source code of the `Sale` class is written into the blockchain on every sale.
 To avoid this, we recommend to [deploy](../API/deploy.md) the `Sale` class and refer to the module when executing a sale.

-We provide a class `TBC721` that helps with deploying the smart contract as a module, minting the nfts with a reference to the deployed module, transferring NFTs, and returning the balance and owner of an NFT.
+We provide a class `NftHelper` that helps with deploying the smart contract as a module, minting the nfts with a reference to the deployed module, transferring NFTs, and returning the balance and owner of an NFT.

 ```ts
 interface ITBC721 {